Isotropy statistics of CMB hot and cold spots: Results and Analysis

-In figure \ref{p1combo}, we show $P^t$ for the nine observed partial sky CMB maps, with galactic masks.
-On the top left panel of figure \ref{p1combo}, results obtained with the use of $KQ75$ mask are shown.
-Significantly low $\zeta^{(c)}$ is seen for all the maps, except SMICA and freq100 .
+In Figure \ref{p1combo}, we show $P^t$ for the nine observed partial sky CMB maps, with galactic masks.
+On the top left panel of Figure \ref{p1combo}, results obtained with the use of $KQ75$ mask are shown.
+Significantly low $\zeta^{(c)}$ is seen for all the maps, except SMICA and freq100.
 Lowest $\zeta^{(c)}=0.4007$ with $P^t=96.75\%$ is seen for freqW, without the NGCS mask.
-On the top right panel of figure \ref{p1combo}, we again obtain robust results of anomalously low $\zeta^{(c)}$ for the $KQ75-CS$ mask for all maps, except SMICA and freq100.
+On the top right panel of Figure \ref{p1combo}, we again obtain robust results of anomalously low $\zeta^{(c)}$ for the $KQ75-CS$ mask for all maps, except SMICA and freq100.
 Lowest $\zeta^{(c)}=0.3924$ with $P^t=97.03\%$ is seen for freqW.

-On the bottom left panel of figure \ref{p1combo}, results obtained with the use of $U73$ mask are shown.
+On the bottom left panel of Figure \ref{p1combo}, results obtained with the use of $U73$ mask are shown.
 Again, an unusually low $\zeta^{(c)}$ is seen robustly for various maps.
 Significantly low $\zeta^{(c)}$ is seen for all maps except freq100.
 Lowest value of $\zeta^{(c)}=0.2446$ occurs for freqW with $P^t(\zeta^{(c)})=99.37\%$ without the NGCS mask.
-From the bottom right panel of figure \ref{p1combo}, for $U73-CS$ mask, we see significantly low $\zeta^{(c)}$ for all maps except freq100.
+From the bottom right panel of Figure \ref{p1combo}, for $U73-CS$ mask, we see significantly low $\zeta^{(c)}$ for all maps except freq100.
 Lowest value of $\zeta^{(c)}=0.2432$ with $P^t=99.44\%$ occurs for freqW.

-We have presented the numerical values of $P^t(\zeta^{(c)})$ in table \ref{tcombo}.
-These numerical values indicate that the unusual uniformity of cold spots is more significant with the use of the less conservative $U73$ and $U73-CS$ masks, as compared to $KQ75$ and $KQ75-CS$ masks.
-The values of $P^t$ in table \ref{tcombo} reveal that the the absence of the NGCS slightly compliments the unusual nature of $\zeta^{(c)}$ with the $KQ75$ mask.
+We have presented the numerical values of $P^t(\zeta^{(c)})$ in Table \ref{tcombo}.
+These numerical values indicate that the unusually weak non-uniformity of cold spots is more significant with the use of the less conservative $U73$ and $U73-CS$ masks.
+The values of $P^t$ in Table \ref{tcombo} reveal that the the absence of the NGCS slightly complements the unusual nature of $\zeta^{(c)}$ with the $KQ75$ mask.